loraincountyjfb/loraincountyjfb.com/TINYPNG_SETUP.md

 ### User Experience
 1. User selects an image file in any form
 2. File is validated (max 5MB, image types only)
+3. **Submit button is disabled** with "COMPRESSING IMAGE..." text and spinner
-3. Compression progress is shown with a progress bar
+4. Compression progress is shown with a progress bar
-4. Compressed image replaces the original
+5. Compressed image replaces the original
+6. **Submit button is re-enabled** once compression completes
-5. Form submits with the smaller, compressed image
+7. Form submits with the smaller, compressed image
-6. User sees compression statistics (e.g., "Reduced from 2.1 MB to 890 KB (57% savings)")
+8. User sees compression statistics (e.g., "Reduced from 2.1 MB to 890 KB (57% savings)")

 ### Technical Flow
 1. **Client-side**: Image is converted to base64